phibal12/QFLC-Hypercube/README.md

 ```

-#### Doubling the Information Density
+#### Doubling the P vs. Information Density Increase

+On an event-by-event basis, "information density" is refer to self-information (or surprisal), which is
+-log(p).
+Events with lower probability have higher information density because they provide more "surprise" or new information when they occur.
-This transformation ($\kappa\Phi \to \Psi$) allows the observer to bypass standard one-shot measurement limitations via $n-2$ state elimination.
+This transformation ($\kappa\Phi \to \Psi$) however, allows the observer to bypass standard one-shot measurement limitations via $n-2$ state elimination.
 Through this selective measurement, the system distinguishes between all four Bell states with a higher probability $P \ge 2/3$ according to Eq.
 (53).

 This probability $P$ is measured at $\langle M \rangle$, which represents the adder Hamiltonian from the publication, where after measurement the final physical count is revealed or Decoherence safely occurs (from Ref.
 [2]).